Entanglement, Soft Modes, and Celestial Holography

-A key step in celestial holography is replacing the usual plane-wave momentum eigenfunctions by boost eigenfunctions, which transform as conformal primaries under the Lorentz group \cite{Pasterski:2017kqt}.
-For a free Maxwell field in (3+1)-dimensional Minkowski spacetime, these become
+{\bf Preliminaries:} A key step in celestial holography is replacing plane-waves by boost eigenfunctions, transforming as conformal primaries under the Lorentz group \cite{Pasterski:2017kqt}.
+These conformal primary wavefunctions (CPWs) in free Maxwell theory in (3+1)-dimensional Minkowski spacetime, with coordinates $\minkX$, are